walmartlabs/concord-website/docs/processes-v2/configuration.md

       favorite: true
 ```

-and there is an agent with
+and if there is an agent with

 ```
 concord-agent {